-- a.
-Use a clean spatula or scoopula to transfer solid from bottles.
-Never use a contaminated spatula. - b.
+- 1. Use a clean spatula or scoopula to transfer solid from bottles.
+Never use a contaminated spatula. - 2.
 Never return unused solid to the reagent bottle.
-To eliminate waste, avoid removing more solid from a bottle than is necessary. - c.
+To eliminate waste, avoid removing more solid from a bottle than is necessary. - 3.
 Never discard chemicals in the trashcan.
 Follow waste disposal procedures outlined in the Laboratory Manual.